CryptoOnion/doc/concepts/modules.md

 }
 ```

 In this case the abstract method declarations from before are now implemented.
 In this case, the code would realize the `store` and `load` methods as calling the `write` or `read` method, which write and load data from a file, respectively.
-A different implementation might implement these methods in regards to a different storage medium, for example a database.
+A different implementation might implement these methods in regard to a different storage medium, for example a database.

 Remember that because the `write` and `read` methods are defined on the `Storage` peer, `store` and `load`, which are placed on the `Processor` peer, will need to make use of the `remote call` functionality, as described in the section *Remote Access*.